AdmcCarthy/Investigating_Baseball_Data/README.rst

    Fig.1.
 Distribution of Birth Year for entire dataset

-The above figure shows the distribution of birth year for all data values with this number.
+The above figure shows the distribution of birth year for all data values with this attribute recorded.

-The total number of values which have birth data are 18973 out of an original .....
+The total number of values which have birth data are 18973.
 The minimum is 1820.
 The mean is 1931

 After selecting only data with information about which college was attended there are now only